Virtually torsion-free covers of minimax groups: Strategy and terminology

 of group epimorphisms such that every $R_i$ is a radicable nilpotent group upon which $X$ acts as a group of automorphisms and each $\psi_i$ commutes with the action of $X$.
 In addition, each $R_i$ will contain an isomorphic copy of $P$, and the preimage under $\psi_i$ of the copy of $P$ in $R_{i-1}$ will be the copy of $P$ in $R_i$.
 Finally, the map $P\to P$ induced by $\psi_i$ will be the epimorphism $u\mapsto u^p$.

 In the case that $R_0$ is abelian, such a sequence (2.1) can be formed very easily merely by making each $R_i=R_0$ and $\psi_i$ the $p$-powering map.
 Extending this construction to nilpotent groups, however, constitutes one of the most subtle aspects of the paper.
-Our method is based on the observation that the restriction map induces an isomorphism $H^2(R,A)\to H^2(P,A)^R$ for any radicable nilpotent group $R$ and finite $\mathbb ZR$-module $A$.
+Our method is based on the observation that $H^2(R,A)\cong H^2(P,A)^R$ whenever $R$ is a radicable nilpotent group with torsion subgroup $P$ and $A$ is a finite $\mathbb ZR$-module (Lemma 3.13).
 Gleaned from the Lyndon-Hochschild-Serre (LHS) spectral sequence, this property results from the fact that most of the cohomology of a torsion-free radicable nilpotent group vanishes when the coefficient module is finite.
 It is precisely this feature of radicable nilpotent groups that makes passing into $N_p$ desirable.